flathub/io.github.voxelcubes.hand-tex/Readme.md

 https://pytorch.org/get-started/locally/: pip3 install torch torchvision --index-url https://download.pytorch.org/whl/cpu
 Rather than using the index site myself.
 Pip grabbed a different file than the one on the index site, torchvision remained the same.
 The new file worked in the venv, so I incorporated that into the flatpak.

+To grab other dependencies automatically, that also include binaries, modify the pip generator to not discriminate against them and allow all wheels.
+Then take care of them manually.